iasandoval/coursera/cleaning-data/project/README.md

 ````Rscript
 run_analysis()
 ````
-If the parameter extractZip is FALSE, the function will skip the extact of the zip file.
+If the parameter extractZip is FALSE, the function will skip the extract of the zip file.
 ````Rscript
 run_analysis(FALSE)
 ````